 Diuretic foods, as we all know, tend to dehydrate us.
 And, that’s bad news for our skin.
 Caffeinated beverages like tea, coffee, as well as alcohol tend to have dehydrating effect.
 So, you might want to avoid those.
 Additionally, processed foods, foods loaded with excessive salt and sugar also have the same effect.
 So, avoid those as well.

 Apply cocoa butter for hydrating and moisturizing

 Cocoa butter is almost like a magic potion for the skin due to its deep moisturizing and hydrating properties.
-Be sure to lather plenty of it day or night and it will keep your skin smooth as a baby’s buttocks.
-Although market is loaded with plenty of cocoa butter products, go for the natural ones.
-Speaking of which, the Organic Magnesium Cocoa Butter Body Crème with Vitamin E might just be the product you’re looking for.
-It’s a 100% natural and toxin-free formulation that will keep skin younger.
+You can lather a generous amount of the butter on your face in the morning and/or at night before you go to bed.
+It will help give your skin some of the essential nutrients it needs and leave it smooth as a baby's bottom.
+The market is loaded with plenty of cocoa butter products, but if you are looking for the natural ones the Organic Magnesium Cocoa Butter Body Crème with Vitamin E might just be the right choice.
+It’s a 100% natural and toxin-free formulation that will keep your skin younger.